raghadabdullah97/RRLMovie---/README.md

-﻿<h1 align="center">Movie App</h1>
+<h1 align="center">Movie App</h1>
 <p align="center">

 ## Introduction

-<b>Movie App</b> is a Mobile application that can be used to see list & detail of the movies .
-Users that can search movie .
+<b>Movie App</b> This a group project that takes list of movies from TheMovieDB API and show it as a useerFrindly grid list with navigation features  .

 # Components Used
-- View Models & Live Data
+- MVVM & LiveData with DataBinding
+-Fragments & BindingAdapter
+-Navigation Graoh to navigate between fragments
+-Using RecyclerView and a grid adapter
+-Error handling in the recyclerView
+-Retrofit and Moshi libraries for retriving the Data from the Internet
+- Coil library to load and display an image from a web URL.